-Iran: One Year on From the November 2019 Uprising | StopFundamentalism
+Iran: One Year on From the November 2019 uprising | StopFundamentalism

 The regime is at a dead-end.
 No matter what it does or what action it decides to take, nothing is going to persuade the people that anything other than regime change is acceptable.

+Poverty is on the rise and more and more people are falling into the absolute poverty category.

-The young generation of Iranians is particularly resolute in their calls for regime change, by joining the MEK Resistance units, showing the regime that although they have never known any other leadership, they want the whole system and regime to be overthrown.
+The young generation of Iranians is particularly resolute in their calls for regime change, showing the regime that although they have never known any other leadership, they want the whole system and regime to be overthrown.
 This is the generation that was born out of hunger, suppression, poverty, unemployment, major discontent, and huge hardships.

+(#PMOI/#MEK): At least 4 million women head households in #Iran.
+Out of that number 82 percent are unemployed, so live below the poverty line. #WeStand4FreeIranhttps://t.co/lqbhV2r1bC pic.twitter.com/0YUHGDydZb

 and People’s Mojahedin Organization of Iran – MEK IRAN – YouTube